 Each Rapid-Set clevis is provided with 2 extra piercing screws.
 These are for optional use.
-To install these, remove the plastic cover caps and install them as shown below.
+To install, remove the plastic cover caps and insert the piercing as shown below.
 Note, adding these will restrict any additional adjustment.
-Remove them before making any adjustments and then reinstall them on the bottom side of the clevis.
+Remove them before making any future adjustments and then reinstall them on the bottom side of the clevis.